LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep/User_callable.rst

    .. note::

-      The file ``scripts/sundials_csv.py`` provides python utility functions to read and output the data from a SUNDIALS CSV output file using the key and value pair format.
+      The Python module ``tools/suntools`` provides utilities to read and output the data from a SUNDIALS CSV output file using the key and value pair format.

    .. deprecated:: 6.1.0